A Quest for Knowledge: Introduction

-We model the value of knowledge as the extent to which it improves decision making.\footnote{Following, for example, Jacob \citet{Marschak1974}'s ``Knowledge is useful if it helps to make the best decisions''. \citet{10.1257/aer.20190830} provide evidence on how knowledge creation improves decision making.} We represent society by a single decision maker who faces problems that correspond to questions.
-In her response to these problems, she uses the public good of knowledge.
-Knowledge is the set of questions to which the answer has already been discovered.
-Because answers to similar questions are correlated, knowledge also provides the decision maker with conjectures regarding questions to which the answer is undiscovered.
-The precision of a conjecture depends on the question's location relative to existing knowledge.\footnote{At the end of the introduction, we describe how our model applies to the protein folding problem in structural biology.
-An example of the spillovers we have in mind is the COVID-19 vaccine development by Moderna, which ``took all of one weekend.''
-The speed was a direct consequence of similarities of relevant proteins on the virus, SARS-CoV-2, with already discovered proteins (see, for instance, in \citet{PodcastCovid}).} We conceptualize the correlation by assuming that answers to questions follow the realization of a Brownian path. \cref{fig:Intro} depicts that idea.
+We model the value of knowledge as the extent to which knowledge improves decision-making.
+We represent society by a single decision-maker who can use existing knowledge to address a variety of problems.
+Existing knowledge is the set of questions to which the answer has already been discovered.
+Because answers to similar questions are correlated, knowledge also provides the decision-maker with conjectures regarding questions to which the answer is yet undiscovered.
+The precision of a conjecture depends on the question's location relative to existing knowledge.\footnote{The protein folding problem in structural biology provides a case in point.
+Spillovers from other proteins led to Moderna's development of the COVID-19 vaccine, which ``took all of one weekend'' (only).
+For more on the protein folding problem see \citet{hill2020race,hill2019scooped}.}

+We conceptualize the correlation by assuming that answers to questions follow the realization of a Brownian path. \cref{fig:Intro} depicts that idea.
 Questions are on the horizontal axis, and the gray line represents the answers to all questions.
 Dots (\tikz{\draw[fill=red,red] circle(.5ex)}) represent existing knowledge.
 Because of the assumption of a Brownian path, all conjectures follow a normal distribution.
 The mean and the variance depend on existing knowledge.
-The solid black lines in \cref{fig:Intro} represent the mean; the dashed lines provide the band of the 95 percent prediction interval.\footnote{The 95 percent prediction intervals depend on existing knowledge and describe the following relation: for each question, with a probability of 95 percent, the answer lies between the respective dashed lines given existing knowledge.}
+The solid black lines in \cref{fig:Intro} represent the mean; the dashed lines provide the band of the 95\% prediction interval.\footnote{The 95\% prediction intervals describe the following relation: for each question, with a probability of 95\%, the answer lies between the respective dashed lines given existing knowledge.
+For visual clarity, we selected a Brownian path that leaves the 95$\%$ prediction interval in the negative branch when we condition on it passing through the origin only.}